Glenn Phillips (cricketer)

+Early life and education

+Phillips was born in South Africa and emigrated to New Zealand with his family at the age of five.
+He was educated at Sacred Heart College where he played cricket.

+Career

 Domestic and franchise career

-Phillips was born in South Africa and moved to New Zealand at the age of five.
-He was educated at Sacred Heart College where he played cricket.
-He made his List A debut on 24 January 2015 in the Ford Trophy.
+Phillips made his List A debut on 24 January 2015 in the Ford Trophy.

 Phillips made his Twenty20 debut on 4 December 2016 in the 2016–17 Super Smash against Otago, scoring 55 from 32 deliveries opening the batting.
 He was the highest run-scorer in the competition during the season, with 369 runs.
 He scored his first century, 116 not out, in Auckland's final group-stage match against Central Districts, becoming the second domestic player since Hamish Marshall to score centuries in all three forms of the game and the first to do so within a single domestic season.

 He made his first-class debut on 6 March 2017 in the 2016–17 Plunket Shield season against Canterbury.
 In June 2018, he was awarded a contract with Auckland for the 2018–19 season.

 Ahead of the 2018 Caribbean Premier League, he was named as one of five players to watch in the tournament.
 In June 2020, he was offered a contract by Auckland ahead of the 2020–21 domestic cricket season.
 In July 2020, he was named in the Jamaica Tallawahs squad for the 2020 Caribbean Premier League.
 In 2021, he played for Welsh Fire in the inaugural season of the Hundred.
 In August 2021, he was named in the Barbados Royals' squad for the 2021 Caribbean Premier League.

 In February 2022, he was bought by Sunrisers Hyderabad in the auction for the 2022 Indian Premier League tournament.
 In April 2022, Phillips was re-signed by Gloucestershire for the 2022 T20 Blast in England.
 In April 2022, Phillips signed to play for Otago for the 2022–23 domestic season in New Zealand.
 He joined younger brother Dale at Otago and stated his desire to become a genuine all-rounder under coach Dion Ebrahim.
 As he secured a central New Zealand cricket contract in May 2022, his deal did not contribute to the Otago salary bill.

+Phillips played for the Washington Freedom in the inaugural 2023 season of Major League Cricket and returned to the franchise for the 2025 season.